Ashok0/EnderalVR/README.md

 [**4K SMIM Furniture Chest v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/33369?tab=files): A retexture of the SMIM furniture chests, Upperclass, Weathered, Open and Snow.
 4K or 2K.

+[**Underground - A Dungeon Texture Overhaul v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/14365?tab=files): An ambitious dungeon retexturing project which starts with caves and Nordic dungeons.
+- Place high on load order so mod is overwritten by other texture mods.
+- Noble Skyrim has vastly superior Dwemer textures versus Underground.
+If using Noble Skyrim, it is recommended to place the Underground mod UNDER Noble Skyrim.
+Then navigate to \Underground - a dungeon texture overhaul\textures\dungeons\dwemerruins\ and remove ALL files with the exception of dwestonefloor**.*  This will ensure that Noble Skyrim's superior Dwemer Ruins textures will take precedence over Underground.

 [**Misc Retexture Project v2.6**](https://www.nexusmods.com/skyrimspecialedition/mods/13578?tab=files): An ongoing project to find and retexture overlooked items throughout Skyrim.

+[**MRP 2.6 Small Update v2.6.2**](https://www.nexusmods.com/skyrimspecialedition/mods/13578?tab=files): A small update, added the fox and wolf pelts and also the chicken.

 [**Rustic Clutter Collection - SE - 2K v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/5795?tab=files): This is a collection of my Rustic clutter item retextures.
 The mod includes RUSTIC DINNERWARE, RUSTIC POTTERY, and RUSTIC SILVERWARE.
 There are also a few other clutter items like mead bottles, wine bottles, the satchel, knapsack, coin purse, strongbox, safe, prisoner cage, and the dwemer lexicon cubes.
 2K and 1K versions available.